giucris/yasp/README.md

 ) extends Source
 ```

-In the optional map of string you can specify any kind of spark options for reading your csv files. **In addition to the
+In the options field you can specify any spark csv options. **In addition to the standard spark options you can specify
-standard spark options you can specify the `schema` of the source.**
+a user-defined `schema`**

 Examples:
 ```scala